About Me

 Research Interests and Projects

-(Collaboration with Dr. Tai-Ho Wang (Baruch College) and Dr. Shen-Ning Tung (National Tsing Hua University))
+(Collaboration with Dr. Shen-Ning Tung (National Tsing Hua University) and Dr. Tai-Ho Wang (Baruch College))

 Stochastic Modeling in Sports Analytics and Financial Applications